-Do not over torque (800 in-lbs) or under torque (350 inlbs) when attaching the gas piping to the gas valve.
+Do not over torque (800 in-lbs) or under torque (350 in-lbs) when attaching the gas piping to the gas valve.

-- Gas piping may be routed into the unit through either the left- or right-hand side.
-Supply piping enters into the gas valve from the side of the valve as shown in FIGURE 51.Connect the gas supply piping into the gas valve.
-The maximum torque is 800 in lbs and minimum torque is 350 in lbs when attaching the gas piping to the gas valve. - 2 When connecting gas supply, factors such as length of run, number of fittings and furnace rating must be considered to avoid excessive pressure drop.
-TABLE 11 lists recommended pipe sizes for typical applications.
+Gas piping may be routed into the unit through either the left- or right- hand side.
+Supply piping enters into the gas valve from the side of the valve as shown in "FIGURE 56".
+Connect the gas supply piping into the gas valve.
+The maximum torque is 800 in lbs and minimum torque is 350 in lbs when attaching the gas piping to the gas valve.